elizabethnguyen/heroes-versus-monsters/README.md

+# Heroes Versus Monsters
-Description/Requirements: I am creating a game, based off of the everpopular 'Dungeons and Dragons', named 'Heroes Versus Monsters'.
+##Description/Requirements: I created a game, based off of the everpopular
+'Dungeons and Dragons', named 'Heroes Versus Monsters'.
 This game will give the player an option of selecting from (currently) three different heroes, and they will fight a monster opponent chosen at random.
 Each hero has predetermined